Blog > Amazon > Amazon Fulfilled By Merchant 101: Everything You Ever Wanted to Know

 FBA and FBM share the same goal: get your items to buyers quickly and efficiently.
 Both can achieve this but in different ways.
 The programs’ primary distinctions become apparent depending on your business’s role and degree of involvement:

-• Responsibility: In FBA, Amazon manages all products, while in FBM, you’re in charge of the entire order fulfillment process.
+• Responsibility: In FBA, Amazon manages all products, while in FBM, you or your 3PL is in charge of the entire order fulfillment process.

 • Storage and inventory: FBA involves handing over items to Amazon’s designated fulfillment centers or warehouses.
 With FBM, you’re responsible for storage and inventory management.